Criticality of a Stochastic Dense Associative Memory Model with Exponential Interaction Function: The Dense Associative Memory network model

 Substituting the exponential interaction function $F(z) = \exp(z)$ the previous equation becomes \cite{demircigil2017modernHopfExp}:

-Then, we define our SMHN with exponential interaction function by simply multiplying the previous expression for a dichotomous random process:
+Then, we define our SEDAM model with exponential interaction function by simply multiplying the previous expression for a dichotomous random process, thus getting the following dynamical equation in discrete time:

-where, for each neuron $l =1,...,L$, $\xi_{t}[l]$ is a binary random process in the time $t$ that takes values in $\{-1, 1\}$ with probability $P(\xi_{t}[l] = -1) = p$ and $P(\xi_{t}[l] = +1) = 1-p$.
-The random process $\xi_{t}[l]$ has no correlations in time and among neurons.\\ Similarly to the effect of increasing the temperature $T$ (decreasing $\beta$), the increase of $p$ from $0$ to $0.5$ is associated with an increase of disorder in the network model, with $p=0.5$ giving the maximum disorder.
+where, for each neuron $i =1,...,N$, $\epsilon^i_{t}$ is a binary random process in the time $t$ that takes values in $\{-1, 1\}$ with probability $P(\epsilon^i_{t} = -1) = p$ and $P(\epsilon^i_{t} = +1) = 1-p$.
+The random process $\epsilon^i_{t}$ has no correlations in time and among neurons and it is also denoted as {\it salt-and-pepper} noise.
+As anticipated in the Introduction, the noise probability $p$ plays the role of the control parameter.
+For sufficiently high $p$, the noise allows the system to make random jumps between different wells of the energy function, thus broadening the regions explored by the system and greatly enriching the network behavior.
+Conversely, the condition of exact pattern retrieval is possible, for $K$ small enough, in the absence of noise ($p=0$), as the system rapidly falls into the nearest energy well.\\ Increasing $p$ from $0$ to $0.5$ is associated with an increase of disorder in the network model, with $p=0.5$ giving the maximum disorder.
 It is worth noting that the range of values $p=[0.5,1]$ is symmetric to the range $[0,0.5]$.
-In fact, at equal $N$, the value $1-p$ gives the same results as $p$, but with opposite signs in the values of neuron states.
+In fact, at equal $K$, the value $1-p$ gives the same results as $p$, but with opposite signs in the values of neuron states.

-{\bf Simulation setup - } The MNIST dataset was utilized to train the neural network, storing binary images with $K=784$ pixels ($28 \times 28$) \cite{deng2012mnist}.
-Specifically, comprehensive simulations were conducted by varying the number $N$ of these binary images and the noise probability $p$.
-To assess how the network dynamics change based on the load $N$, we used the following $N$: $1$, $5$, $10$, $50$, from $100$ to $1000$ with incremental steps of $100$, and from $2000$ to $10000$ with incremental steps of $1000$.
-To investigate the effects of noise and identify potential critical regions, $25$ distinct $p$ values were evaluated ($p=0.001, 0.01, 0.1, 0.2$, from $0.21$ to $0.4$ with incremental steps of $0.01$, and $0.5$).

-The simulated networks consisted of $L=784$ neurons and were run for $200000$ time steps to ensure a thorough analysis of their temporal dynamics.
-No equilibrium condition is assumed or imposed.
+For comparison, we also consider the stochastic 2-body HN (SHN) model, which is given by considering $F(z) = z^2$ in Eq. (\ref{energy_krotov}), thus getting the following expression of the dynamics: